-The best books about diverse families is a great way for adults and children to know how to handle new situations while encouraging empathy skills, different perspectives and reflection.
+The best books about diverse families are a great way for adults and children to know how to handle new situations while encouraging empathy skills, different perspectives and reflection.

 Diversity is a range of human differences, which include: race, ethnicity, gender identity, sexual orientation, class, physical or mental ability, religious or ethical values, immigration status, languages, appearances or family settings.